Robust Pivoting Manipulation using Contact Implicit Bilevel Optimization: Robust Pivoting Formulation

 \subsection{Stability Margin for Stochastic Friction}

 In this section, we present modeling and analysis of pivoting manipulation in the presence of stochastic friction coefficients.
 In particular, we consider stochastic friction at the two different contact points $A$ and $B$.
 We do not consider stochastic friction at the contact point between the robot and the manipulator since that leads to stochastic complementarity constraints (please see~\cite{shirai2023covariance, yuki2021chance} for detailed analysis on stochastic complementarity constraints).
 We make the assumption that the friction coefficients at $A$ and $B$ are partially known.
-In particular, we assume that the friction coefficients for contact at $A$ could be represented as $\mu_A=\hat{\mu}_A+\epsilon_{\mu_A}$ where $\epsilon_{\mu_A}$ is the uncertain stochastic variable.
-Similarly, the friction coefficient at $B$ could be represented as $\mu_B=\hat{\mu}_B+\epsilon_{\mu_B}$ where $\epsilon_{\mu_B}$ is the uncertain stochastic variable.
-Note that the we do not need to need to know any information regarding the distribution of the unknown part.
+In particular, we assume that the friction coefficients for contact at $A$ could be represented as $\mu_A=\hat{\mu}_A+\tilde{\mu}_A$ where $\tilde{\mu}_A$ is the uncertain stochastic variable.
+Similarly, the friction coefficient at $B$ could be represented as $\mu_B=\hat{\mu}_B+\tilde{\mu}_B$ where $\tilde{\mu}_B$ is the uncertain stochastic variable.
+Note that we do not need to need to know any information regarding the probabilistic distribution (e.g., probability density function of Gaussian distribution, beta distribution.) of the unknown part.
 We can rewrite~\eqref{robust_force_eq} for this case as follows.
-We put superscript $\mu$ for each friction variables:
+We put superscript $\mu$ for each friction variable:

-where, $f_{tA}^\mu=\hat{f}_{tA}^\mu+f_{nA}^\mu\epsilon_{\mu_A}$ and $f_{tB}^\mu=\hat{f}_{tB}^\mu+f_{nB}^\mu\epsilon_{\mu_B}$.
-The above equations are obtained by representing $f_{nA}\epsilon_{\mu_A}$ as $\epsilon_A$ for contact at $A$ and similarly, $\epsilon_B$ for the contact at $B$.
+where, $f_{tA}^\mu=\hat{f}_{tA}^\mu+f_{nA}^\mu\tilde{\mu}_A$ and $f_{tB}^\mu=\hat{f}_{tB}^\mu+f_{nB}^\mu\tilde{\mu}_B$.
+The above equations are obtained by representing $f_{nA}\tilde{\mu}_A$ as $\epsilon_A$ for contact at $A$ and similarly, $\epsilon_B$ for the contact at $B$.
 Thus, $\epsilon_A$ and $\epsilon_B$ are the uncertain contact forces for the contacts at $A$ and $B$.
 The robust formulation that we consider in this paper considers the worst-case effect of these uncertainties on the stability of the object during manipulation.
 Thus, we try to maximize the bound of these variables $\epsilon_A$ and $\epsilon_B$ using our proposed bilevel optimization.
 It is noted that $\epsilon_A$ and $\epsilon_B$ are the stability margin for this particular case of stochastic friction.

 To ensure that the body maintains contact, we impose $f_{nA}^\mu \geq 0, f_{nB}^\mu \geq 0$, so that we get the following inequalities for $\epsilon_A, \epsilon_B$:

 To ensure slipping contact even in the presence of uncertainties, we need to satisfy friction cone constraints specified earlier in~\eqref{general_FC}, \eq{slipping_friction_cone}.
 Using these constraints, we can find the upper and lower bound for the variables $\epsilon_A$ and $\epsilon_B$: